There was a report on NPR this morning about high blood pressure in children.

 A Betty Crocker product that advertises it contains blueberries but actually contains “fruit-flavored clusters” and no fruit of any kind?
 Yuck!

-In addition to lots of fresh vegetables (greens are especially good) and fruits, we need to eat whole grains not refined highly-processed foods.
+In addition to lots of fresh vegetables (greens are especially good) and fruits, it is better to eat whole or sprouted grains not refined highly-processed flours.
 Whole wheat pasta is better for you than white pasta, brown rice contains more nutrients than polished white rice.

 WHY WE AMERICANS DON’T EAT FOOD